Solar neutrino physics: Solar neutrino physics

 \subsubsection{The Earth matter effect}

-Due to the matter effect of the Earth, the $P_{ee}$ of solar neutrinos arriving at nighttime is slightly different from that at daytime, causing the day-night asymmetry.
+Due to the matter effect of the Earth, the survival probability of solar neutrinos arriving at nighttime is slightly different from that at daytime, causing the so-called day-night asymmetry.
 According to the calculations in Refs.~\cite{Blennow:2003xw,Ioannisian:2004jk}, the difference of $P_{ee}$ after averaging out oscillating parts can be approximately estimated as follows: